Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Relief, reimbursements, and socio-economic rehabilitation

 Relief and socio-economic rehabilitation are dealt with under Section 15A Rights of Victims and Witnesses, Rule 12(4) Relief and Rehabilitation, and Rule 15(1) Contingency Plan (which deals with who is responsible and the time line).

 Rationale

 Atrocities often take place when persons belonging to the scheduled communities do not fulfill their 'caste functions' by doing ritually prescribed 'unclean' work or break the caste boundaries such as sitting in the bus or wearing a turban or footwear or sporting a mustache—often the preserve of the dominant castes.
 Atrocities are a form of 'collective' punishment for daring to have even some semblance of non-dependence which is termed as 'prosperous', and the atrocity is to bring them back into the situation of total dependence and servitude.
 The state therefore has the duty to help the community back on its feet.

 As the minister for home affairs acknowledged:

 Relief

+There are three kinds of relief.